Skip to main content

 Quarterly Estimated Tax Planning

 Estimated payment calculations for self-employed gamers with irregular income.
-Annualized income installment method for Q4-heavy earners.
-Federal and NJ safe harbor analysis to avoid underpayment penalties.
+Annualized income installment method for Q4-heavy earners (tournament season.

 Equipment & Home Office Deductions